Bitxo92/react-django-auth-system/README.md

 - PRs should clearly describe the **changes and motivation**.
 - Include **screenshots** for UI changes when possible.
 - Link any **related issues**.
-> [!Important]
-> By contributing, you agree that your contributions will be licensed under **GPL-3.0**, ensuring this project remains free and open source.

 <h2 align="center">⭐ Please Support this project by giving it a star ⭐</h2>